DavidLucha/StimControl/.dev_resources/IMMEDIATE_TODO.md

 - document them a non-coder is going to look at this and HATE it

-Multi-saving is kiiinda fixed but its' still making a folder for the experiment and another one for _passive Start passive isn't available until you pick a protocl, but picking a protocol where some of the harware isn't connected throws an error.
-Make it finish failing to load and then enable start passive.
+Multi-saving is kiiinda fixed but its' still making a folder for the experiment and another one for _passive

+add ability to set "run this in every trial" line?

-Logic for not interrupting other sessions needs work
+Logic for not interrupting other sessions (taking over hardware) needs work

 Logic for ending a session is a bit janky, creates bonus folders in the other direction now!
 (CameraComponent EndTrial specifically)